WAEC Agric Questions and Answers 2025 | Essay and Objective is now online

 D.

-7. Which of the following factors affects the onset of flowering in crops?cle hit
+I, II and III only - Which of the following factors affects the onset of flowering in crops?cle hit

 A. Atmospheric pressure